A Method for Discriminating Between Dark Matter Models and MOND Modified Inertia via Galactic Rotation Curves

-with characteristic scale heights $r_s,r_c$ respectively.
-The Navarro-Frenk-White profile $\rho_{\rm NFW}(r)$ is motivated at large radii by fits to simulations of cold collisionless dark matter \cite{NFW}.
-The isothermal DM density profile $\rho_{\rm iso}(r)$ is motivated (at small radii) by models with sizeable DM self interactions \cite{Kamada:2016euw,Creasey:2016jaq}.
-It has recently been proposed that the diversity of galactic rotation curves \cite{Navarro:2008kc} can be accommodated in models of self interacting DM where the DM density follows the quasi-isothermal profile below a characteristic radius proportional to the self-interaction cross-section and reduces to the NFW profile at large radii \cite{Kamada:2016euw,Creasey:2016jaq}.
-For the pseudo-isothermal profile it follows that $g_{halo}(r=0)=g_{halo}(r=\infty)=0$ but $g_{\rm halo}$ is not a function of $g_{\rm bar}$ so $g_{tot, DM}$ is not single valued as a function of $g_{\rm bar}$.
-The DM model curves in $g2$-space are therefore closed, assuming still $g_{bar}(r=0)=g_{bar}(r=\infty)=0$, with $\mathcal{A(\mathcal{C}_{\text{DM}})}\neq0$.
-This is illustrated in Fig.~\ref{1} in which the red solid curve is the DM model prediction, using an exponential disk for $g_{bar}(r)$ and the pseudo-isothermal DM halo for $g_{halo}(r)$.
-For NFW DM models $g_{tot, DM}$ is again not single valued as a function of $g_{\rm bar}$ but NFW models do not lead to closed curves in $g2$-space, due to the divergence of the density profile at $r=0$, see Fig.~\ref{1} (black line) or e.g. Fig.2 in \cite{Navarro:2016bfs}.
-Moreover DM density profiles may in principle be (extremely) tuned to yield single valued functions in $g2$-space, e.g. \cite{Edmonds:2017zhg}.
-When discussing the area of the DM curves in this study, a cored DM profile with $g_{halo}(r=0)=0$ is assumed such that the curve is closed.
-Specifically the pseudo-isothermal profile is considered.
-However, one may of course also assign an area to the NFW curves by simply including the relevant line segment on the $g_{\rm tot}$ axis.
-Note that the model assumptions above do not affect the quantitative analysis below, where we employ the full baryonic distribution from the SPARC database and do not rely on any DM distribution.
+with characteristic scale lengths $r_s,r_0$ and central densities $\rho_s,\rho_0$, respectively.
+The Navarro-Frenk-White profile $\rho_{NFW}(r)$ is motivated at large radii by fits to simulations of cold collisionless DM~\citep{Navarro:1995iw}.
+The isothermal DM density profile $\rho_{iso}(r)$ is motivated (at small radii) by models with sizeable DM self interactions~\citep{Kamada:2016euw,Creasey:2016jaq}.
+They recently proposed that the diversity of galactic rotation curves~\citep{Navarro:2008kc} can be accommodated in models of self interacting DM where the DM density follows the quasi-isothermal profile below a characteristic radius proportional to the self-interaction cross-section and reduces to the NFW profile at large radii.